Toyota Etios: Flex-fuel

 The saloon and hatchback models sold in Brazil are built with a flexible-fuel engine optimised to run with ethanol blends from E20/E25 to neat hydrous ethanol (E100).

 Safety

 The Indian-market Etios and Etios Liva come with an immobiliser and door ajar warning as standard across all trims with dual SRS airbags, ABS and EBD available only on the G+, V and VX trims.
-Without ABS, it had earned a 4-star adult occupant and 3-star child occupant safety rating from Global NCAP 1.0 (based on Latin NCAP 2013) in 2016.
+Without ABS, it had earned a 4-star adult occupant and 3-star child occupant safety rating from Global NCAP 1.0 (similar to Latin NCAP 2013) in 2016.

 The Brazilian Etios in its most basic Latin American market configuration with 2 airbags had earned a 4-star adult occupant and 2-star child occupant safety rating from Latin NCAP 1.0 in 2012.

-In 2019 (stricter from 2010–2015 protocols), both parameters earned 4-star safety rating for the newer version in its most basic Latin American market configuration with 2 airbags.
+In 2019, both parameters earned 4-star Latin NCAP 2.0 safety rating for the newer version in its most basic Latin American market configuration with 2 airbags.